 So lets go around our three female characters again and see which ones are strong.

-: She's the main villain.
+Melissa: She's the main villain.
 She's in control of some of the enemies and monsters.
 So in theory, she does directly affect the plot.
-But in reality, she affects the plot primarily in that she started
+But in reality, she affects the plot primarily in that she started it.

 In terms of her in-story actions, they're limited to three things: she sends Samus off to Sector Zero (which, rumor has it, contains unfreezable Metroids, but those are not facts in evidence).
 She kills the Deleter, but that happens off-screen.
 And she touches off the last "boss battle," if you want to call that farce a boss fight.